Welcome from the Director

 During their residency program each resident develops diagnostic and operating skills in all of orthopaedics including pediatric orthopaedics, fractures and dislocations, polytrauma, surgery of the spine including disc surgery, hand, shoulder and elbow, foot surgery, athletic injuries, musculoskeletal oncology, and rehabilitation, geriatric fractures and joint reconstruction.
 The faculty members are committed to the education of the resident and work side-by-side in the offices, clinics and operating room.

 All residents prepare a formal thesis based upon clinical, translational, or basic science research as one of the requirements to complete their residency.
-A faculty member serves as an advisor to teach resident on their project.
-The residents have two 8-week rotations devoted to research, during their third and fourth year of residency.
+A faculty member serves as an advisor to each resident on their project.
+The residents have time during their third and fourth years of residency devoted to research.
 The theses are presented and defended at the R. Plato Schwartz Lectureship held in late May or early June every year.

 The faculty is committed to providing an intensive, encompassing exposure to disorders and diseases of the musculoskeletal system.
 Each brings a special talent to the residency program and takes great pride in the accomplishments of the residents.
 Thus, residents have ample opportunity to gain exposure to all of the subspecialties before deciding in which area they may choose to specialize.